IgniteUI/help-topics/topics/10_AngularJS Directives/01_Conditional_and_Advanced_Templating_with_AngularJS.md

 If you want to use Angular’s syntax there are two options that handle evaluation of expressions in html – the compile and interpolate services.
 The string output requirement of the templating function essentially excludes the [`$compile`](https://docs.angularjs.org/api/ng/service//$compile) service as an option for custom templating (as compiled and linked templates still won’t have the time to activate).
 The [`$interpolate`](https://docs.angularjs.org/api/ng/service//$interpolate) service, however, immediately evaluates any expressions in the markup and directly substitutes their values.
 Creating such templating solution still requires a `$scope` reference accessible from the global function and also matching the passed data item in the angular app scope so it can be evaluated, but it is possible to execute logic from scope methods on every render.

->**Note:** Keep in mind that overriding the templating function applies to every active Ignite UI control in the application, so if other controls have templates the new function should be able to handle those as well.
+>**Note:** Keep in mind that overriding the templating function applies to every active %%ProductName%% control in the application, so if other controls have templates the new function should be able to handle those as well.
 Changing templating engines also usually means templates for all controls must change to match the new syntax.

 ## <a id="related-content"></a>Related Content